Lakelanders Aquasprints Junior League Team Off to a Flying Start with Thrilling Win

 Lakelanders Chairperson Sara Lannon acknowledged the time, effort and expense it takes to give the commitment to swimming saying, 'I'm so pleased our swimmers got a positive result for their fabulous efforts tonight, but I also want to thank all the wonderful parents for their help, encouragement and commitment to their children'.
 'All our top swimmers started out in the Aquasprints and there is no better introduction to the fun of a swimming gala, no better way to encourage team bonding and friendships that last all the way through their journey in competitive swimming, well done to all'

-Enniskillen Lakelanders Swimming Club held their Autumn Junior Gala on Sunday 26th October, an event aimed at younger swimmers.
-This was the club’s first Gala in their new temporary base at Omagh Leisure Centre and there was much excitement among the swimmers from the outset with 37 swimmers from Enniskillen Lakelanders taking part.
-They were joined by competitors from nine other Ulster swimming clubs.
+Enniskillen Lakelanders Swimming Club held their Spring Junior Gala on Sunday 26th April, an event aimed at younger swimmers.
+As the Lakelanders approach the first year complete at their temporary base at Omagh Leisure Centre and there was much excitement among the swimmers from the outset with 41 swimmers from Enniskillen Lakelanders taking part.
+They were joined by competitors from eleven other Ulster swimming clubs.
 For many of the 8-14 year-old competitors, this would be one their first experiences of individual competition, that all important first step for every sportsperson.